 S-Corp Salary vs Distribution: A Plain-English Guide

-If you've set up an S-Corp (or your accountant told you to), you've probably heard that you can "save on taxes" by paying yourself a mix of salary and distributions.
-That's true — but the details matter, and getting it wrong can trigger an IRS audit.
+If you run an S-Corp (or your accountant has suggested you should), you've probably heard that you can "save on taxes" by paying yourself a mix of salary and distributions.
+That's true, but the details matter, and getting it wrong can trigger an IRS audit.

 Let's break it down in plain English.